Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Preliminaries

 \section{Preliminaries}

-The goal of \ac{RL} is to learn a policy that maximises the expected sum of rewards in a \ac{MDP}, which is a four-tuple $(S,A,p,r)$ where $S$ is a set of states, $A$ is a set of actions, $p$ is the state transition probabilities, and $r$ is a reward function.
+The goal of \ac{RL} is to learn a policy maximising the expected sum of rewards in a \ac{MDP}, which is a four-tuple $(S,A,p,r)$ where $S$ is a set of states, $A$ is a set of actions, $p$ is the state transition probabilities, and $r$ is the reward.

 In the online or on-policy \ac{RL} settings, an agent has access to the target environment and collects a new set of trajectories every time it updates its policy.
 The trajectory consists of $\{s_t, a_t, r_t\}_{t=0}^{T}$ where $s_t$, $a_t$ and $r_t$ are the state, action and reward at time $t$ respectively, and $T$ is the episode time horizon.
 In off-policy \ac{RL} case, the agent also has access to the environment to collect trajectories, but it can update its policy with the trajectories collected with other policies.
 Hence, it improves its sample efficiency as it can still make use of past trajectories.
 Offline \ac{RL} goes one step further than off-policy \ac{RL}.
 It learns its policy purely from a static dataset that is previously collected with an unknown behaviour policy (or policies).
 This paradigm can be precious in case of the interaction with the environment being expensive or high risk (e.g., safety critical applications).